TanaSheFirst/Indian-Startup-Funding/README.md

 ## Project Overview

-Welcome to the Exploratory Data Analysis project focused on **Indian Start-up Funding from 2018 to 2021**.
-This project is part of the **Data Analytics Professional & AI Program**.
-As data continues to grow exponentially, this analysis will help uncover insights into funding trends, investor behavior, and the start-up ecosystem in India.
+Welcome to my **Exploratory Data Analysis project focused on Indian Start-up Funding** from 2018 to 2021.
+This project is part of my journey in the Data Analytics Professional & AI Program.
+As a data analyst, I am passionate about uncovering insights from data, and in this project, I aim to investigate the funding trends in the Indian start-up ecosystem.

-Your team is considering venturing into the Indian start-up ecosystem, and as the data expert, your task is to analyze the funding data and recommend the best course of action based on your findings.
+With the rapid increase in data, organizations worldwide rely on data-driven decisions to stay competitive.
+In this project, I’ll analyze start-up funding data over four years (2018-2021) to explore patterns, key investors, and sectors that attracted the most funding.
+My goal is to provide strategic insights and recommendations that could guide my team’s entry into the Indian start-up ecosystem.

 ## Table of Contents